Authoring Guide for Dynamics 365 Business Central

 In December 2020, the two placeholders for the product name, prodshort.md and prodlong.md, were renamed to prod_short.md and prod_long.md.
 The change solved a problem internally at Microsoft, because we have a tool that helps identify spelling error, and that tool generated warnings for prodshort.md and prodlong.md.

-Useful for sections that are not ready and will not pass build checks.
+Useful for sections that aren't ready and won't pass build checks.

 <!-- Comments -->